lickx/oscollar-dev/README.md

 Punk, goth and fetish collars would be the most popular of those and OpenCollar eventually became everyone's script set of choice to create items that are used for creative role play amongst adults in Second Life®.

 #### Finding your way around this repo

-At the moment this repository is separated into resources, source code and web queries.
-The directory names are self-explanatory and each has a readme attached that tells about specific details.
-Resource subdirectories inform which file formats we work with and point to other free software that can be used to create such content.

 ```
 ./oscollar/